Followthevu/POSH-CyberArkEPM/README.md

 ```

 ## Usage
-For Help with the cmdlets please use the 'Get-Help' on the Cmdlet, please note that these are not complete yet.
+For help with the cmdlets please use the 'Get-Help' on the Cmdlet, please note that these are not complete yet.

 To Authenticate:
 ```Powershell